10 learnings from the book The Great Redesign

 And Rafael Kaufmann reminds us of the classic understand-plan-act cycle of, well, both cybernetics and design.
 This cycle can take different shapes, like the OODA loop or the feedback loop.
 It is powerful because of the power of recursion.
 But the important lesson is: our futures are something we create.

 This is only a first glimpse into the richness of ideas housed in the 236 pages of the book.
-And probably I've missed a ton of other important lessons.
-The book will be out in November 2020.
-Learn more about it here, and pre-order your copy wherever books are sold.
+And probably I’ve missed a ton of other important lessons.
+The book is out now!
+You can order it here.